 It is not known if he went out on a work detail, but it is not known when he left the camp.
 It is known that he returned to Cabanatuan on Thursday, February 11, 1943, and was admitted into the hospital side of the camp, tested for entamoeba histolytica which caused amebic dysentery, and assigned to Ward 9.
 No date of discharge date was not given.
-He was readmitted to the hospital on Tuesday, April 13, and tested for entamoeba histolytica again.
+He was sent to the hospital again on Tuesday, April 13, and tested for entamoeba histolytica again.
 He tested positive and was assigned to Ward 7.
 It is not known when he was discharged.

 A large POW detachment also started work at the camp cemetery, on April 1, but what they did was not known.
 Two POWs, PFC Holland Stobach and Pvt.
 Ernest O. Kelly escaped while working on the water detail outside the camp on the 6th.
 They had an hour’s start on the Japanese and it appears they were successful at evading the guards.
 The only punishment given to the other POWs was the show they expected to see was canceled.
 On the 11th, the workday changed for the POWs.
 Revelle was at 5:30 A.M. with breakfast now at 6:00 until 7:00 when they left for work and worked until 10:30 A.M. when they returned to the camp for lunch at noon.
 They returned to work and worked from 1:00 P.M. until 6:00 P.M.
 Dinner was at 6:30.
 Roll call was taken at 7:00 P.M. and again at 9:00 P.M.
 Pvt.
 John B. Trujillo who was one of the POWs assigned to guard against escapes attempted to escape but was caught.
 At 9:00 A.M. he was taken to the schoolyard in the barrio of Cabanatuan and executed.